 ‘The right to freedom of expression, which we take for granted in the literary cultures in which most publishers work, remains in jeopardy in many countries that have both a literary heritage and a vibrant creative culture.
 Publishers, and writers, must play their part in extending that freedom where we can.’

-John Makinson, CEO, Penguin Group
+John Makinson, Chairman, Penguin Random House

 ‘As long-time supporters of and participants in the activities of the PEN American Center we are privileged to be given the opportunity to extend our relationship on a global level with PEN International through our commitment to the PEN International Publishers Circle.
 With PEN, and with and our fellow publishers, we will offer ever-greater affirmation and urgency for our authors’ freedom of expression worldwide.’

-Markus Dohle, Chairman and CEO, Random House
+Markus Dohle, CEO, Penguin Random House

-Albert Bonniers Forlag
+Albert Bonniers Förlag

 Dar El Shorouk